A minimal face constant rank constraint qualification for reducible conic programming: Abstract

 \section{Abstract}

-In a previous paper {\it [R.~Andreani, G.~Haeser, L.~M. Mito, H.~Ram{\'i}rez, T.~P. Silveira.
-First- and second-order optimality conditions for second-order cone and semidefinite programming under a constant rank condition.
-Mathematical Programming, 2023.
-DOI: 10.1007/s10107-023-01942-8]} we introduced a constant rank constraint qualification for nonlinear semidefinite and second-order cone programming by considering all faces of the underlying cone.
+In a previous paper {\it [Andreani et al, Math.
+Prog.
+202, p.
+473--514, 2023]} we introduced a constant rank constraint qualification for nonlinear semidefinite and second-order cone programming by considering all faces of the underlying cone.
 This condition is independent of Robinson's condition and it implies a strong second-order necessary optimality condition which depends on a single Lagrange multiplier instead of the full set of Lagrange multipliers.
 In this paper we expand on this result in several directions, namely, we consider the larger class of $\mathcal{C}^2-$cone reducible constraints and we show that it is not necessary to consider all faces of the cone; instead a single specific face should be considered (which turns out to be weaker than Robinson's condition) in order for the first order necessary optimality condition to hold.
 This gives rise to a notion of facial reduction for nonlinear conic programming, that allows locally redefining the original problem only in terms of this specific face instead of the whole cone, providing a more robust formulation of the problem in which Robinson's condition holds.
 We were also able to prove the strong second-order necessary optimality condition in this context by considering only the subfaces of this particular face, which is a new result even in nonlinear programming.

 \si{ \

 \textbf{Keywords:} Constraint qualifications, second-order necessary optimality conditions, cone reducibility, facial reduction, conic programming. }

 \jo{\keywords{Constraint qualifications \and Second-order necessary optimality conditions \and Cone reducibility \and Facial reduction \and Conic programming} \subclass{ 90C46 \and 90C30 \and 90C26 \and 90C22} }